antvis/G2/site/docs/manual/introduction/why-g2.en.md

 * Add interactive syntax (still under design)
 * ...

-In simpler terms:**With G2, you can get more visualization effects more professionally and quickly, and gain visual thinking at the same time.**。
+In simpler terms: **With G2, you can get more visualization effects more professionally and quickly, and gain visual thinking at the same time** .

 ## concise syntax